Solar cycle: Sunspots

 The Sun's apparent surface, the photosphere, radiates more actively when there are more sunspots.
 Satellite monitoring of solar luminosity revealed a direct relationship between the solar cycle and luminosity with a peak-to-peak amplitude of about 0.1%.
 Luminosity decreases by as much as 0.3% on a 10-day timescale when large groups of sunspots rotate across the Earth's view and increase by as much as 0.05% for up to 6 months due to faculae associated with large sunspot groups.

 The best information today comes from SOHO (a cooperative project of the European Space Agency and NASA), such as the MDI magnetogram, where the solar "surface" magnetic field can be seen.

 As each cycle begins, sunspots appear at mid-latitudes, and then move closer and closer to the equator until a solar minimum is reached.
 This pattern is best visualized in the form of the so-called butterfly diagram.
 Images of the Sun are divided into latitudinal strips, and the monthly-averaged fractional surface of sunspots is calculated.
 This is plotted vertically as a color-coded bar, and the process is repeated month after month to produce this time-series diagram.

-While magnetic field changes are concentrated at sunspots, the entire sun undergoes analogous changes, albeit of smaller magnitude.
+While magnetic field changes are concentrated at sunspots, the entire Sun undergoes analogous changes, albeit of smaller magnitude.

 Faculae and plage

 Faculae are bright magnetic features on the photosphere.
 They extend into the chromosphere, where they are referred to as plage.
 The evolution of plage areas is typically tracked from solar observations in the Ca II K line (393.37 nm).
 The amount of facula and plage area varies in phase with the solar cycle, and they are more abundant than sunspots by approximately an order of magnitude.
 They exhibit a non linear relation to sunspots.
-Plage regions area also associated with strong magnetic fields in the solar surface.
+Plage regions are also associated with strong magnetic fields in the solar surface.